Observational constraints on conformal time symmetry, missing matter and double dark energy: Analysis

-To carry out the exploration of the parameter space, we first incorporate the extra component into the standard cosmological equations, by performing the minor modifications to the {\sc CAMB} code \cite{CAMB} described in Section \ref{sec:pert} (which implement a parameterised post-Friedmann (PPF) presciption for the dark energy perturbations \cite{PPF}).
-We then include into the {\sc CosmoMC} software \cite{Cosmo} a fully-parallelized version of the nested sampling algorithm {\sc MultiNest} \cite{Multi1, Multi2}, which significantly increases the efficiency of calculating the Bayesian evidence and also reliably produces posterior samples even from distributions with multiple modes and/or pronounced degeneracies between parameters.
-A suitable guideline for making qualitative conclusions has been laid out by Jeffreys: if $\mathcal{B}_{ij}< 1$ model $i$ should not be favoured over model $j$, $1<\mathcal{B}_{ij}<2.5$ constitutes significant evidence, $2.5<\mathcal{B}_{ij}<5$ is strong evidence, while $\mathcal{B}_{ij}>5$ would be considered decisive.
+To carry out the exploration of the parameter space, we first incorporate the extra component into the standard cosmological equations, by performing the minor modifications to the {\sc CAMB} code \cite{CAMB} described in Section~\ref{sec:pert} (which implement a parameterised post-Friedmann (PPF) prescription for the dark energy perturbations \cite{PPF}).
+We then include into the {\sc CosmoMC} software \cite{Cosmo} a fully-parallelised version of the nested sampling algorithm {\sc PolyChord} \cite{PolyChord2015a,PolyChord2015b}, which significantly increases the efficiency of calculating the Bayesian evidence and also reliably produces posterior samples even from distributions with multiple modes and/or high dimensionality.
+A suitable guideline for making qualitative conclusions has been laid out by Jeffreys~\cite{Jeffreys}: if $\mathcal{B}_{ij}< 1$ model $i$ should not be favoured over model $j$, $1<\mathcal{B}_{ij}<2.5$ constitutes significant evidence, $2.5<\mathcal{B}_{ij}<5$ is strong evidence, while $\mathcal{B}_{ij}>5$ would be considered decisive.